eugenia1984/ejercicios-dom/README.md

    * Responsible responsive design, when the user is seeing a website from a mobile some elements, like videos o maps will have a link to be see, so they do not need to use too much internet to dowunlod the video o the image.
    * Responsive tester.
    * User Agent, to detect from where the user is connecting (browser or operating system) and according to that: make redirections to an specific URL or for displaying a particular content.
-   * Connection and disconnection events
+   * Connection and disconnection events.
-   * Webcam detection
+   * Webcam detection.
+   * Geolocation.
+   * Search filter.
-   * Geolocation
+   * Lottery
    * Scroll button.
    * Button for Light / Dark theme.
    * Search Filter